otto-torino/django-cookiecutter/README.md

 ### Autocompletion

 The provided cli supports autocompletion through [argcomplete](https://github.com/kislyuk/argcomplete).
-You need to install it on your machine and activate it globally.
+If you want to benefit of it (not mandatory), you need to install it on your machine and activate it globally.

 #### Ubuntu